ExploreTybee.com ExploreOrlandoFlorida.com ExploreGreenville.com ExploreHiltonHead.com

 Jekyll Island is one of the most unique barrier islands on the Atlantic Coast.
 "Barrier Islands form most of the beaches of the Atlantic and Gulf states.
 The term barrier refers to the protective role that the islands and their marshes play in shielding mainland from oceanic storms."
 (A Guide to Georgia Barrier Island, Taylor Schoettle).
 During the fall, plants that make up the marshland turn a gold color, hence the term "Golden Isles."
 Another interesting fact is that Georgia shrimp are born in the marshlands, and without them, the shrimp population would not exist.

-The Jekyll Island Campground offers 18 wooded acres on the Island's north end with 199 campsites, from tent sites to full hook-up, pull through RV sites with electricity, cable TV, water and sewerage.
+The Jekyll Island Campground offers 18 wooded acres on the Island's north end with 206 campsites, from tent sites to full hook-up, pull through RV sites with electricity, cable TV, water and sewerage.
+Wi-Fi and DSL Internet is free for registered guests.
 For more information, please email campground@jekyllisland.com.

 Jekyll Island Campground